stadicshock/fold-interview/README.md

 Take home task from fold.money
 REST API service that will query Elasticsearch.

+# Prerequisites
+Install postgres and logstash on local

 Steps to start REST api service

 1) Setup infra (Optional) // TODO : Pass config/secrets to env such as hostname,username and password